CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Nexus-Repository/README.md

 * Added support for new CI base
 * Edit all vars with __
 * Tested and validated on Docker
+* Added support for Debian 11/12
+* Added support for Unbuntu 22

 ## Authors